CypherpunkArmory/UserLAnd/README.md

 Each binary has a matching shell entrypoint (`scripts/raf_cpu_core.sh`, `scripts/raf_mem_core.sh`, `scripts/raf_disk_core.sh`) that prefers the local `build/bin` artifacts but also falls back to whatever is on the `$PATH`, ensuring consistent invocation names everywhere.

+Two additional wrappers are available for the higher-level tools:

+* `scripts/raf_kerneld.sh` launches the daemon binary from `build/bin` (or whichever `raf_kerneld` is on your `$PATH`) and emits a short JSON error plus exit code `127` if the binary is missing.
+* `scripts/raf_status.sh` wraps the `raf_status` client the same way, giving a JSON error payload and non-zero exit if the binary cannot be resolved.

 ### Kernel telemetry daemon

 The lightweight daemon `core/librafaelia/raf_kerneld.py` polls the helpers above, keeps a rolling CPU/Mem/Disk state in memory and exposes a JSON API for the Android/UserLAnd app to consume.